wendyverdonk93/docs/content/api/gateways/get_issuers.md

 |-------------------|--------|---------------------------------------------------------------------------------------------------------|
 | id                | string | The unique identifier of the payment gateway to retrieve an issuer list for.
 Currently supported identifiers are: [iDEAL](#ideal-issuers) |

-Direct iDEAL Transactions can have the following Issuers:
+Direct iDEAL transactions can have the following Issuers:

 | IssuerID | Bank                  |
 |----------|-----------------------|